ajlopez/pfuns/README.md

 It returns an array.
 Each element is an array representing the partition.

-Number of partitions for natural number with k elements:
+Number of partitions of n with k elements:

 ```
 console.log(pfuns.pk(n, k))
 ```

+## Version

+- 0.0.1 Initial version

 ## References